Our Institute's staff regularly offers the following courses. More information is available via Campus-Online and Moodle.

 The course deals with the interrelation of strategic considerations and corporate finance.
 For instance, we will also compare the pros and cons of different forms of capital (bank loans, bonds, equity, convertibles etc.) to fund growth.
 We will also discuss the different financial exit strategies (spin off, auction, leveraged buyout etc.) if a company decides to split-off a segment that is considered non-core by its management.
 We are mainly using the textbooks "Richard A. Brealey, Stewart C. Myers, and Franklin Allen: Principles of Corporate Finance, 9th edition and M. Grinblatt, and S. Titman: Financial Markets and Corporate Strategy."

-Advanced Financial Intermediation (Master)
+Advanced Financial Intermediation (Master/Master of Finance)

 Why are financial intermediaries such as banks and mutual funds different from other industries?
 How did Lehman Brothers’ bankruptcy bring financial systems worldwide to the brink of collapse?
 What is the “shadow banking system” and how on earth are individual hedge fund managers able to earn more than one billion dollars per year?
 These questions are answered by various teaching forms such as classical lectures, talks by industry experts, academic paper presentations, presentations by students covering topical issues, and by solving problem sets and case studies.

-Research in Finance (Master)
+Research in Finance (Master/Master of Finance)

 This course is designed to prepare Master students for their empirical Master thesis.
 Both Finance institutes, the one run by Professor Löffler and ours, highly encourage students to take this prep course if they aim to write their thesis at these institutes!